fizzwidget/faction-friend/readme.txt

 v.
 11.xxxx - 2025/xxxx/xxxx - Major Update!

 TODO for rewrite
-- for potential gains on friendship faction, limit to just the next rank
 - check limiting for paragon, can you earn rep past reward
 - BUG: (?) not counting potential right for some friendships, paragons? not limiting purchases?
 - BUG: (?)
 Undermine cartels with the same name as vanilla/cata goblin factions